senghuot/jarvis/README.md

 # Jarvis

-Jarvis runs on data-drive Machine Learning algoirthms, a subset of Aritificial Intelligent, to learn from its experiences in order to intelligently assist and provide recommendations.
-Jarvis is a self-contain unit, it gets smarter as users provide more data.
+Machine Learning algoirthms, a subset of Aritificial Intelligent, to learn from its experiences in order to intelligently assist and provide recommendations.

 ## What's the goal of Jarvis?